 |High-incidence (>2.5%) hospitals||13.2% (22/166)||6.5% (99/1520)|

 |Overall UTI rate||3.3% (42/1279)||4.6% (104/2240)|

-The above study appeared on the Royal Statistical Society website when it discusses Simpson’s paradox.
+The above study appeared on the Royal Statistical Society website discussing Simpson’s paradox.